-The Philadelphia Water (PWD) Stormwater Management Guidance Manual (the Manual, or SMGM) is a comprehensive resource for the development community in complying with the PWD Stormwater Regulations (Stormwater Regulations).
-The Stormwater Regulations require on-site stormwater management for development projects above a certain size, helping to improve the health and vitality of Philadelphia’s waterways along with the City’s own sizable clean water investments.
-Other types of construction activities may also trigger portions of the Stormwater Regulations, including demolition and voluntary stormwater retrofit projects.
+The Philadelphia Stormwater Management Guidance Manual (the Manual, or SMGM) is a comprehensive resource for the development community in complying with the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) and designing stormwater management on private property.
+The Stormwater Regulations require, and PWD design criteria for Stormwater Retrofits outline, on-site stormwater management for certain Development and Stormwater Retrofit projects, respectively, helping to improve the health and vitality of Philadelphia’s waterways along with the City’s own sizable clean water investments.

-At its core, the Manual provides detailed guidance for the applicant on how to most quickly and efficiently comply with the Stormwater Regulations for development and other construction projects.
+At its core, the Manual provides detailed guidance for the applicant on how to most quickly and efficiently comply with the Stormwater Regulations or meet PWD design criteria for Development, Stormwater Retrofits, and other construction projects.
 Using this Manual, the applicant will be able to do the following:

 - Determine if a project is regulated under the Stormwater Regulations and, if so, what specific requirements need to be met;

-- Learn about new ways to incorporate green approaches to stormwater management that provide benefits for development projects and expedite the stormwater approval process;
+- Learn about new ways to incorporate green approaches to stormwater management that provide benefits for Development and Stormwater Retrofit projects and expedite the stormwater approval process;

 - Design specific stormwater management practices (SMPs) to meet PWD’s standards;

 - Learn how to ensure proper installation and protection of SMPs during construction activity; and

 - Obtain information on post-construction and operations and maintenance (O&M) requirements.